kimaramy/kimaramy/README.md

 <h1>Hi, I'm Haram Kim 👋</h1>

-  <p>I have been working on front-end development since 2020 and have developed web clients in DT projects and several business model prototyping projects.
-I studied Web, Mobile and Information Design at Hongik Univ. and Kaywon Univ.</p>
+  <p>I have been working on front-end development since 2020 and have built web clients in DX projects and several business model prototyping projects.
+I studied Web, Mobile and Information Design at Hongik Univ.</p>

 <h2>Skills</h2>